 Educational plays about the lives, struggles, and triumphs of influential figures in American history.

-Photos from Frederick Douglass: An American Slave, written by Daniel Campagna, directed by Maureen Hamill, and starring Tenisi Davis.
+Written by Daniel Campagna, directed by Maureen Hamill, and starring Tenisi Davis.

-This show is not recommended for
+This show is recommended for students ages 10 and up

 Run time: 60 min